 How Bonuses Are Taxed

-Everyone appreciates being recognized for their hard work, and it can be especially satisfying when that recognition comes in the form of money.
-Unfortunately, the Internal Revenue Service will have its hand out for some of that cash.
+Everyone appreciates being recognized for their work, and it can be especially gratifying when that recognition comes in the form of money.
+Unfortunately, the Internal Revenue Service (IRS) will have its hand out for some of that cash.
 It almost always does when money or property changes hands.

 Your bonus will most likely take a bit of a hit in the form of tax withholding at the time you receive it.
 The good news is that you might get a portion of that money back at tax time.
 It’s no different from over-withholding from your paychecks during the course of the year.
 The IRS will refund the excess.

 Bonuses Are Supplemental Wages

 The IRS classifies bonuses as “supplemental wages,” along with severance pay, taxable fringe benefits, and—technically—vacation pay, back pay, and overtime.

 Supplemental pay is pretty much anything other than your regular pay, and it’s subject to its own withholding rules.
 These rules depend to some extent on how your employer pays you the money.